Beijing 2008 Olympic Games - Image and Look

-In Chinese, the word "tongyi", which means "the same", is used for the English word "One".
-It highlights the theme of "the whole Mankind lives in the same world and seeks for the same dream and ideal".
+In Chinese, the word "Tongyi", which means "the same", is used for the English word "One".
+It highlights the theme of "the whole Mankind lives in the same world and seeks the same dream and ideal".

 The Official Mascots of Beijing 2008 Olympic Games

 To the surprise of all, a set of five doll mascots for the 2008 Olympic Games was unveiled in Beijing Workers' Gymnasium on Nov.
 11, 2005, exactly 1,000 days before the event's opening ceremony.